carbon-io/carbond/docs/guide/operations.rst

   ``HttpResponse`` object passed to the operation.
-This style is useful when the operation needs to manipulate the ``HttpResponse`` object to do more than simply return JSON (e.g. set HTTP headers), or wished to pass the response to other functions.
+This style is useful when the operation needs to manipulate the ``HttpResponse`` object to do more than simply return JSON (e.g. set HTTP headers), or wishes to pass the response to other functions.
 - A synchronous style where the operation simply returns a JSON object from the operation, or throws an exception to signal an error condition.
 When using this style the ``HttpResponse`` parameter can